AedynSimon/PersonalWebsite/README.md

-# ProfessionalWebsite
+# Personal Website

-This is where I will store the code for a professional website I am creating.
+This is where I will store the code for a personal website I am creating.